Skip to main content

 Get word-by-word data

-Use include_word_data to get per-word results with position contours.
+Set the include_word_data request parameter on the v3/text endpoint to get per-word results with position contours.

 {